shahineb/kernel_dna_classification/src/kernels/README.md

 (Leslie et al. 2003)

 `MismatchKernel` is initialized by :
-  - `n` : tuple length to be considered
+  - `n` : mer length to be considered
   - `charset` : string with all chars to be considered (e.g "ATCG")
   - `k` : maxmimum number of mismatch allowed

 It is very similar to the Spectrum Kernel expect for the fact that for a given sequence, we count occurences of each n-uples along with their k-neighbors.
 For example, with n=3 and k=1, if we parse sequence `'AAA'`, it would also count for `{'AAC', 'AAG', 'AAT', 'ACA', 'AGA', 'ATA', 'CAA', 'GAA', 'TAA'}`.

+## Weighted Degree Kernel
+(Ratsch and Sonnenburg, 2004)

+`WDKernel` is initialized by:
+  - `n` : maximal mer length to be considered

+Compares co-occurences of k-mers at corresponding position in sequences.
+Implementation is performed in a linear time by parsing characters successively and keeping track of last k-mers parsed in a buffer.

 ## Substring kernel
 (Lodhi et al. 2002)